-The second year begins in late June and extends through February of the following year in three major blocks of organ-system pathophysiology courses.
-Longitudinal courses in systemic pathology, pharmacology,oncology and Doctoring are integrated with the organ systems.
+The second year begins in late June and extends through February of the following year with two major blocks of organ-system pathophysiology courses.
+Longitudinal courses in systemic pathology, pharmacology, and Doctoring are integrated with the organ systems modules.

 Brain and Behavior (Block 3)

-The Doctoring 2 curriculum runs throughout three blocks and focuses on advanced clinical skills, epidemiology, health care systems, and patient assessment.
-Standardized patient cases, subspecialty physical exam workshops, and problem-based learning cases are integrated with concurrent pathophysiology courses.
-The TEAM-PEACE curriculum continues.
-Students are assigned to preceptorships where they learn how to perform and document comprehensive patient assessments.
+The Doctoring 2 curriculum runs throughout the three blocks and focuses on clinical skills, clinical reasoning, health care systems, and patient assessment.
+Standardized patient cases, subspecialty physical exam workshops, and clinical coaching sessions are integrated with concurrent pathophysiology courses.
+Students are assigned to preceptorships in the hospital setting where they learn how to perform and document comprehensive patient assessments.

 Feedback and Assessment

-All of the second year courses utilize periodic review sessions, midterms, and a comprehensive final examination.
-The Doctoring 2 course administers an objective structured clinical examination (OSCE) using standardized patients at the end of the course series.
+All of the second year courses utilize periodic review sessions, midterms, and comprehensive final examinations.
+The Doctoring course uses a competency-based framework to design evaluation tools to assess second year milestones (small group evaluation, preceptor evaluations, objective structured clinical exams).

 The second year ends with a six week block that is used by most students to study for the USMLE Step 1 exam.